 Particle counts are performed at the work surface height.
 The pre-filters remove the dirt and dust you can see (call them baseballs and boulders).
 HEPA filters capture the particles you can’t see with the human eye.
 A light manufacturing area (defined as an environment that is not generating smoke or oil mist, such as a storm window assembly and packaging) with pre-filtration on a HVAC system might be equivalent to an ISO Class 8 room, with 3,520,000 parts per cubic meter that measure greater than 0.5 micron.
 This is comparable to room air.
 Again, know what your manufacturing requirements are.

-2. Know the Basic Principles behind How a Cleanroom Works
+2. Know the Basic Principles: How Does A Cleanroom Work?

 Negative-pressure rooms are designed to keep contaminants from leaving the room.
 A negative pressure room is used in instances of infectious diseases and pathogens, bio-contaminants, and some hazardous processes using chemicals, flammables, and potentially explosive liquids and powders.
 Your concern is not what gets into the room, but what gets out.